mconley25/webs2025spring/README.md

 The idea of this coffee shop originated from a newsletter I made last spring in my Integrating Writing and Design class.
 I am excited to create this website to showcase my unwavering bond with my sisters and our love for coffee!

-**Where to Find Website for Peer Review:**

-To find my website, visit my docs folder, then click on index.html.